Chart Color Schemes

 Middle Swan faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 14.4%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.4%).
-Vocational credentials are prominent, with 40.1% of residents aged 15+ holding them - advanced diplomas at 9.8% and certificates at 30.3%.
+The area's university qualification rate is 14.4%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 9.8%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.4%).
+Trade and technical skills are prominent, with 40.1% of residents aged 15+ holding vocational credentials – advanced diplomas (9.8%) and certificates (30.3%).

-Educational participation is high, with 27.7% of residents currently enrolled in formal education, including 9.2% in primary, 8.6% in secondary, and 2.8% in tertiary education.
-Middle Swan operates a network of 6 schools educating approximately 3,415 students, with typical Australian school conditions (ICSEA: 950) and balanced educational opportunities.
-The area functions as an education hub with 104.3 school places per 100 residents, significantly above the regional average of 15.6, attracting students from surrounding communities.
+Educational participation is notably high, with 27.7% of residents currently enrolled in formal education, including 9.2% in primary, 8.6% in secondary, and 2.8% in tertiary education.

 Frequently Asked Questions - Education